fabianv1/fabianv1.github.io/README.md

 It is usable by anyone but especially intended for those using screenreaders.
 It was built as part of MIT's Principles and Practice of Assistive Technology class, Fall 2022, by Fabian Velasquez and Shuli Jones, with invaluable support from Rich Caloggero and Jesse Remignanti.

-### Basic Use
+### Setup and Basic Use
 To use this editor, you will need to run it in your browser.
 You will need to have the Spectrum Intelligent Filter and a cable to connect the Filter to your computer.
 You will also need whatever else you use with the Filter (for example, your guitar, an amp, and I/O cables).

-Open the editor in your browser and plug the Filter into your computer.
+First ensure no browsers are running and plug the Filter into your computer before.
+Then open and run a MIDI supported browser, and navigate to the editor linked above.
 This is all that is needed: you should now be able to use the editor to change the settings on the Filter.
 You can use the 'Test Connectivity' button on the editor to confirm that the editor is connected to the Filter.
 Either opening the editor or pressing this button will cause a popup requesting that you grant WebMIDI access to the Filter.
 You must click allow.